A bowl of avocado ice cream with avocados in the background.

 Instructions

-• Add the ripe avocado flesh, whole milk, granulated sugar, honey, vanilla and salt to the bowl of a food processor or blender.
+• Add the flesh of 3 ripe avocados, 1 cup whole milk, ¾ cup granulated sugar, ¼ cup honey or corn syrup, 2 teaspoons vanilla extract and ½ teaspoon salt to the bowl of a food processor or blender.

 • Pulse until the avocado is smooth and the ingredients are combined.

-• Place the avocado puree into a large mixing bowl and add the heavy cream.
+• Place the avocado puree into a large mixing bowl and add 2 cups heavy cream.
 Whisk until smooth and the heavy cream is fully integrated.

 • Pour the ice cream mixture into the bowl of an ice cream machine and freeze according to the manufacturer’s instructions.
 Mine typically takes between 25-45, but this will depend on the machine that you use.